Lithuanians: Genetics

 Genetic distance of Balto-Slavs by A (atDNA), B (Y-DNA) and C (mtDNA plot).

 An ethnic Lithuanian man featured on a Popular Science magazine in 1898.

 Since the late Neolithic period the native inhabitants of the Lithuanian territory have not been replaced by migrations from outside, so there is a high probability that the inhabitants of present-day Lithuania have preserved the genetic composition of their forebears relatively undisturbed by the major demographic movements, although without being actually isolated from them.
 The Lithuanian population appears to be relatively homogeneous, without apparent genetic differences among ethnic subgroups.

 A 2004 analysis of mtDNA in a Lithuanian population revealed that Lithuanians are close to both Indo-European and Uralic-speaking populations of Northern Europe.
 Y-chromosome SNP haplogroup analysis showed Lithuanians to be closest to Latvians, Estonians, Belarusians and southern Finns.
 This is the result of Iron Age Europe.
 Autosomal SNP analysis situates Lithuanians most proximal to Latvians, followed by the westernmost East Slavs; furthermore, Germans and West Slavs (especially Poles) are situated more proximal to Lithuanians than Finns and northern Russians.

+A 2025 analysis of mtDNA found a significant amount of continuity in haplogroups from ancient to modern times in populations in Lithuania, while noting that their haplogroups "gained more diversity" over time.
+They found that modern ethnic Lithuanians mostly harbor European haplogroups but also have small frequencies of Asian haplogroups.

 In 2022, researchers at Vilnius University have fully sequenced Lithuanian genomes using advanced supercomputing, revealing a remarkably preserved European gene pool shaped by millennia of isolation—both culturally and geographically—from forests and swamps after the last ice age.
 Their analysis shows Lithuanians retain significant genetic links to ancient European hunter-gatherers and even Neanderthals, including adaptations in traits like skin pigmentation, immunity, and metabolism.
 One highlighted Neanderthal-derived gene, BNC2, contributes to lighter skin and Caucasian features, including blue eyes, while another gene, HLA‑DRB1, enhances immune response to local pathogens.
 Two genes—PNLIP and PNLIPRP3—related to fat digestion appear to have been under consistent natural selection for over 250,000 years, suggesting an inherited adaptation to a diet rich in meat and oily fish.
 This may explain why Lithuanians thrive on traditional high-fat dishes like cepelinai.

 Lithuanian Ashkenazi Jews display a number of unique genetic characteristics; the utility of these variations has been the subject of debate.
 One variation, which is implicated in familial hypercholesterolemia, has been dated to the 14th century, corresponding to the establishment of Ashkenazi settlements in response to the invitation extended by Vytautas the Great in 1388.

 At the end of the 19th century, the average height of males was 163.5 cm and the average height of females was 153.3 cm.
 By the end of the 20th century, heights averaged 181.3 cm for males and 167.5 cm for females.